justincrosbie/passkeyme-docs/docs/glossary.md

 sidebar_position: 99
 id: glossary
 title: Glossary
-description: Comprehensive glossary of PasskeyMe terms and concepts
+description: Comprehensive glossary of Passkeyme terms and concepts
 ---

 # 📖 Glossary

-A comprehensive reference of PasskeyMe terminology and concepts to ensure consistent understanding across all documentation.
+A comprehensive reference of Passkeyme terminology and concepts to ensure consistent understanding across all documentation.

 ## 🔑 Authentication Concepts